-Note that no mail will be sent if an unauthorized user tries to run sudo with the -l or -v option unless there is an authentication error and either the mail\always or mail\badpass flags are enabled.
+Note that no mail will be sent if an unauthorized user tries to run sudo with the -l or -v option unless there is an authentication error and either the mail_always or mail_badpass flags are enabled.
 This allows users to determine for themselves whether or not they are allowed to use sudo.
 All attempts to run sudo (successful or not) will be logged, regardless of whether or not mail is sent.

-If sudo is run by root and the SUDO\USER environment variable is set, the sudoers policy will use this value to determine who the actual user is.
+If sudo is run by root and the SUDO_USER environment variable is set, the sudoers policy will use this value to determine who the actual user is.
 This can be used by a user to log commands through sudo even when a root shell has been invoked.
 It also allows the -e option to remain useful even when invoked via a sudo-run script or program.
-Note, however, that the sudoers file lookup is still done for root, not the user specified by SUDO\USER.
+Note, however, that the sudoers file lookup is still done for root, not the user specified by SUDO_USER.

 sudoers uses per-user time stamp files for credential caching.
-Once a user has been authenticated, a record is written containing the uid that was used to authenticate, the terminal session ID, and a time stamp (using a monotonic clock if one is available).
-The user may then use sudo without a password for a short period of time (5 minutes unless overridden by the timestamp\timeout option).
-By default, sudoers uses a separate record for each tty, which means that a user's login sessions are authenticated separately.
-The tty\tickets option can be disabled to force the use of a single time stamp for all of a user's sessions.
+Once a user has been authenticated, a record is written containing the user ID that was used to authenticate, the terminal session ID, the start time of the session leader (or parent process) and a time stamp (using a monotonic clock if one is available).
+The user may then use sudo without a password for a short period of time (5 minutes unless overridden by the timestamp_timeout option).
+By default, sudoers uses a separate record for each terminal, which means that a user's login sessions are authenticated separately.
+The timestamp_type option can be used to select the type of time stamp record sudoers will use.